Glitchii/Glitchii/README.md

       <h1>Glitchii</h1>
       <br>
       <div>
-        Hi, call me Glitchii.
-I like technology and programming.<br>
-        I mainly program in Python, but I also have experience in JavaScript (etc.).
-        I mostly work on discord bots and web development, checkout some of my projects.<br>
-        I'm currently working on <a href="https://discord.com/oauth2/authorize?client_id=663074487335649292&scope=bot&permissions=1479928959"> my discord bot</a>'s <a href="https://troybot.xyz/">website</a>.
+        My name is 'Glitchii' and I love programming and technology!
+I have experience in Python and JavaScript and specialize in web development and software development.
+I am always looking to learn new stuff and improve my skills. <!-- Some of my favorite technologies to work with are React, Node.js, Express.js and anything Python offers. --> Checkout some of my projects.<br>
       </div>
     </p>
     <div>